MahmoudIbrahim2022/alx-system_engineering-devops/0x00-shell_basics/README.md

 Display current directory contents with Long format, user and group IDs displayed numerically and hidden files (starting with .)

 * 6-firstdirectory
-Creates a directory named my first directory in the /tmp/ directory.
+Creates a directory named my first directory in the /tmp/ directory

+* 7-movethatfile
+Move the file betty from /tmp/ to /tmp/my first directory